Gambit1583/Project-1-MHA/README.md

 ## future
 - Potential to add or remove images from carousel.
 - Update/change carousel headings and paragraphs as necessary.
+Image captions are overlapping
+- Removed some captions to prevent overlap until a fix can be arranged.
+- Repair carousel button so that users can cycle through the images if desired.